 - French

-An up-trip on the Foilleuse chairlift takes the sting out of this hike, which offers spectacular views from ridge leading to the Pointe de l'Au, and a bucolic return through the idyllic They Valley.
+An up-trip on the Foilleuse gondola lift takes the sting out of this hike, which offers spectacular views from ridge leading to the Pointe de l'Au, and a bucolic return through the idyllic They Valley.

-This hike is for those who prefer hiking downhill as it starts with a fun ride on the La Foilleuse chairlift in Morgins (timetables and prices on www.pds-ch.ch).
+This hike is for those who prefer hiking downhill as it starts with a fun ride on the La Foilleuse gondola lift in Morgins (timetables and prices on www.pds-ch.ch).

 From here, continue straight, passing near the Bochasses chairlift arrival station.
 The small, marked path begins a little below the ridge, then rises to meet it.
 To reach the summit of Pointe de l’Au at 2,152 metres, the highest point of your hike, you can choose between a narrow path which climbs to the right of a third chairlift or along the wide path further down below.